 The University of Wisconsin-La Crosse continues to position itself among the country's elite public universities.
-UWL is the top-ranked public university in Wisconsin with fewer than 25,000 students, according to U.S. News & World Report.
+UWL is the top-ranked public university in Wisconsin with fewer than 25,000 students, according to Niche's "2025 Best Colleges in America."
 It has been ranked among the top public universities in the Midwest for more than two decades.